paulschick/meteorite-tracker/notes/apd-module/apd-module-scaffolding.md

 If this works well with the apd page componenet being the top parent, I will refactor the meteorite view to mirror this.
 I know that that group of components can be cleaned up.
 Do this first to gain an understanding before going and trying to break that!

+## 12-26-2020

+This is current dev branch.
+Moving all notes for the evening into the note file named after this with preceding number.